Famous Books Written By Psychiatrists

 Surviving Schizophrenia: A family manual, by Dr. E Fuller Torrey

-Another work by Dr. Torrey is Surviving Manic Depression: A Manual on Bipolar Disorder for Patients, Families, and Providers, which was co-authored by Dr. Michael B. Nable.
+Another written work by Dr. Torrey is Surviving Manic Depression: A Manual on Bipolar Disorder for Patients, Families, and Providers, which was co-authored by Dr. Michael B. Nable.
 This book focuses on bipolar disorder, including risk factors for the disorder, onset, symptoms, and treatments.

 Understanding Depression, by Dr. J Raymond DePaulo, Jr.

-Understanding Depression provides patients and their families with a detailed and comprehensive overview of depression, an often-misunderstood mental illness.
+The book Understanding Depression provides patients and their families with a detailed and comprehensive overview of depression, an often-misunderstood mental illness.
 Dr. Kramer, professor of psychiatry at Johns Hopkins Medicine, is meant to serve as a guide for patients and families.
-This book helps people identify the signs of depression and provides hope by outlining various treatments for depression, including therapy and medication.
+This book helps people identify the signs of depression and provides hope by outlining various psychological treatments for depression, including therapy and medication.

 Against Depression, by Dr. Peter Kramer